Riddhis2226/Fuel-Economy-Analysis-Predictive-Modelling-/README.md

+# Fuel Economy Analysis & Predictive Modelling
-# Capstone Project - Python for Data Science
+## Capstone Project - Python for Data Science
 This is a full Capstone Project in Python for Data Science involving EDA, Visualization, Clustering, Classification, and Regression based on EPA fuel economy data (2008–2018).

 ### 🔧 **Technologies Used**